jal119/interview-questions/terraform/terraform-interview-questions-part-1.md

 15. Name some major competitors of Terraform?
 Some of the top competitors and alternatives to Terraform are Azure Management Tools, Morpheus, CloudHealth, Turbonomic, and CloudBolt.

-Next up, let us see some intermediate terraform interview questions!

-Intermediate Terraform Interview Questions
+# Terraform Interview Questions

 Explain the uses of Terraform CLI and list some basic CLI commands?
 16. Explain the uses of Terraform CLI and list some basic CLI commands?
 The Terraform Command-Line Interface (CLI) is used to manage infrastructure and interact with Terraform state, configuration files, providers, etc.

 Here are some basic CLI commands:

-terraform init - prepares your working directory for other commands terraform destroy - destroys the previously-created infrastructure terraform validate - check whether the configuration is valid terraform apply - creates or updates the infrastructure terraform plan - shows changes needed by the current configuration
+- terraform init - initializes the current directory
+- terraform refresh - refreshes the state file
+- terraform output - views Terraform outputs
+- terraform apply - applies the Terraform code and builds stuff
+- terraform destroy - destroys what has been built by Terraform
+- terraform graph - creates a DOT-formatted graph
+- terraform plan - a dry run to see what Terraform will do

 17. What are modules in Terraform?
 A jug for numerous resources that are used jointly is known as a module in Terraform.
 The root module includes resources mentioned in the .tf files and is required for every Terraform.